Brasília TV Tower: Belvedere

 Taking advantage of its privileged location for observation, in the center of the capital, a belvedere was built at 75 meters high with capacity for 150 people.
 The attraction is open Tuesdays through Sundays, from 9am to 7pm.
 The belvedere was inaugurated in 1965, two years before the inauguration of the tower.
 It is accessible by an elevator, and also has a stairway for service and emergencies.

 From there, it is possible to see much of the Plano Piloto, including the Esplanade of the Ministries, the Northern and Southern Hotel Sectors, the National Stadium of Brasília Mané Garrincha and the Nelson Piquet International Autodrome, as well as Lake Paranoá and other administrative regions.

 Tower Fair

 One of the biggest symbols of the capital, the Feira da Torre began during the 1970s, when the first stalls began to be placed under the tower.
-In 2010 construction began on a fixed structure for the tower in an area further down the tower, which would be ready for Brasilia's 50th anniversary, but the work was only completed the following year.
+In 2010 construction began on a fixed structure for the tower in an area further down the tower, which would be ready for Brasília's 50th anniversary, but the work was only completed the following year.
 In 2014, the complex underwent a new construction work, this time there was the construction of accessibility works, such as elevators, stairs and escalators between the fair and the tower.